amathislab/myochallenge-lattice/README.md

 * After 5 consecutive steps in which the object is in the neighborhood of the target (i.e., solved is True), the policy outputs constant -1 actions for all muscles (minimum possible activation).
 * After 90 steps from the beginning of the episode (i.e., 2/3 of the full duration), if the object is still in contact with the table, the agent gives up and the policy outputs constant -1 actions for all muscles (minimum possible activation).
 In fact, we found that in almost no case the agent can successfully place the object inside the target box if it cannot lift it in the first 2/3 of the episode.
 More specifically, the previous modifications cause a decrease of 0.3% of the success rate in our tests and of 0% in the submission score.
 On the other hand, they caused a reduction of 30% of the effort.

+### Structure of the repository

+* docker -> Files to create the docker image used to train and test the agents.
+* output -> Where the results of the trainings are stored.
+* docs -> Appendix and images.
+* src -> Source code.
+  * envs -> Custom environments (also not relevant for this challenge).
+The important one is the custom version of Relocate.
+  * metrics -> Custom callbacks to monitor the trining.
+  * models -> Modifications to the RL algorithms, including Lattice exploration.
+  * train -> Trainer classes to manage the trainings (not all relevant to this challenge).
+  * utils -> Utility functions for the submission.
+  * other scripts -> Run the training or test the agent.

 ## Further context and literature